Introduction

 Renal

-Increased cardiac output, as previously mentioned, leads to increased blood flow to the kidneys, increased glomerular filtration rate (GFR) by about 50%, and increased renal plasma flow (RPF) by as much as 80%.
-This increased GFR leads to a subsequent decrease in the serum concentration of creatinine, urea, and uric acid.
+As previously mentioned, increased cardiac output leads to increased blood flow to the kidneys, increased glomerular filtration rate by about 50%, and increased renal plasma flow by as much as 80%.
+This increased glomerular filtration rate leads to a subsequent decrease in the serum concentration of creatinine, urea, and uric acid.
 Due to fluid retention, the kidneys enlarge, and physiologic hydronephrosis occurs.
 Due to the actions of progesterone and relaxin on smooth muscles, dilation of the urinary collecting system occurs, which can lead to urinary stasis and a 40% increase in the predisposition for urinary tract infections and pyelonephritis with asymptomatic bacteriuria in pregnancy.[23]
+The renin-angiotensin-aldosterone system upregulation typically occurs in a normal pregnancy.
+Estrogen produced by the placenta increases the synthesis of angiotensinogen by the liver, which leads to an increase in angiotensin II.
+Renin is released from the ovaries and decidua of the uterus.
+At approximately 8 weeks of gestation, aldosterone levels rise and continue to increase 3-6x the upper limit of normal in the third trimester.
+The result is a net gain of approximately 1.5 liters of water (as previously mentioned).[23]

 Gastrointestinal